kimrutherford/microfft-rs/README.md

 FFT sizes.
 This removes some memory overhead compared to keeping a separate table for each FFT size, as there would be duplication between those tables.

-The default sine table supports a full 4096-point FFT.
+The default sine table supports FFTs up to size 4096.
 If you only want to compute FFTs of smaller sizes, it is recommended to select the appropriate `size-*` feature, to not waste memory.
 For example, if your maximum FFT size is 1024, add this to your `Cargo.toml`: